-In 2011, Sacramento County Supervisor Phil Serna created the Blue Ribbon Commission on Disproportionate African American Child Deaths to examine the 20-year trend of African American children in Sacramento County dying at twice the rate of all other races.
-In 2013, the Commission released a report recommending a 10-20 percent reduction in African American child deaths by targeting the top four leading causes of African Americans child deaths, which were: (1) third-party homicides, (2) infant sleep-related deaths, (3) child abuse and neglect, and (4) perinatal conditions.
+In 2011, Sacramento County Supervisor Phil Serna created the Blue Ribbon Commission on Disproportionate African American Child Deaths to examine the 20-year trend of African American children in Sacramento County dying at twice the rate of children of all other races.
+In 2013, the Commission released a report recommending a 10-20 percent reduction in African American child deaths by targeting the top four leading causes of African Americans child deaths, which were: (1) third-party homicides, (2) infant sleep-related deaths, (3) child abuse and neglect, and (4) perinatal conditions.48

 In 2013, a Sacramento County Board of Supervisors' resolution established the Steering Committee on the Reduction of African American Child Deaths (RAACD) to develop and implement strategies to address these four causes of death.
-The RAACD Steering Committee launched a communitywide movement - now called the Black Child Legacy Campaign (BCLC) - in 2016 to: (a) increase awareness about the high rate of African American child deaths, (b) coordinate across systems to improve access to services for African Americans, and (c) mobilize the community to prevent child deaths.
+The RAACD Steering Committee launched a communitywide movement - now called the Black Child Legacy Campaign (BCLC) - in 2016 to: (a) raise awareness about the high rate of African American child deaths, (b) coordinate across systems to improve access to services for African Americans, and (c) mobilize the community to prevent child deaths.

 The BCLC identified organizations to serve as Community Incubator Leads (CILs) in the seven areas of Sacramento County with high rates of African American child deaths.
 The Sacramento BHC Hub is the CIL for the Fruitridge and Stockton area.
-The Hub has drawn on many of the organizations involved in the BHC to inform community residents, make community connections, and provide an array of services to support families.
-Overall, African American infant deaths decreased by 45 percent from 2013 (when the RAACD was established) to 2016, the most recent Sacramento County data.
+The Hub has partnered with organizations involved in the BHC to educate community residents, make community connections, and to supply an array of family support services.
+Over a three-year period - from the RAACD's start in 2013 to 2016 - African American infant deaths decreased by 45 percent.49